xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 </pre>
 </div>

-You will taken to the login prompt.
+You will be taken to the login prompt.

 The Default credentials are:
 Username:  **ubuntu**